Example for macOS (ARM64) - adjust version and architecture as needed

-Portainer MCP connects your AI assistant directly to your Portainer environments, allowing you to manage resources like users and environments or execute Docker and Kubernetes commands through natural language interaction with your AI assistant.
+Portainer MCP connects your AI assistant directly to your Portainer environments, allowing you to manage resources like users and environments, or execute Docker and Kubernetes commands through conversational AI.
+It implements the Model Context Protocol (MCP) to provide a standardized way to connect AI models with your containerized infrastructure.

 You can download pre-built binaries for Linux (amd64, arm64) and macOS (arm64) from the Latest Release Page.